Have A New Medical Device? Where & How To Register?

 ---|---|

-Australia | Pre-market assessment, Conformity assessment-Before requesting an inclusion on the Australian Register for Therapeutic Goods, the manufacturer must demonstrate compliance with the Essential Principles (EP) (ARTG).
+Australia | Pre-market assessment, conformity assessment-Before requesting an inclusion on the Australian Register for Therapeutic Goods, the manufacturer must demonstrate compliance with the Essential Principles (EP) (ARTG).
 Having a CE marking Inclusion in the ARTG, fill out a device application based on the medical device’s category and pay any associated TGA fees.
 Post-market assessment. |

 Europe | Define product classification and intended use, Conformity to essential requirements and a quality management system (QMS), Procedure for conformity assessment.
 Documentation Relating to the DOSSIER.
 Report of Clinical Evaluation (CER). |

-Japan | Pre market approval (PMA), Follow the regulations of Pharmaceuticals and Medical Devices Agency (PMDA) which collaborates with MHLW.
-Having CE marking, T mark and R mark, Conformity to essential requirements and a quality management system (QMS) |
+Japan | Pre-market approval (PMA), Follow the regulations of the Pharmaceuticals and Medical Devices Agency (PMDA) which collaborates with MHLW.
+Having CE marking, T mark, and R mark, Conformity to essential requirements, and a quality management system (QMS) |

 USA | Premarket Approval (PMA) Investigational Device Exemption (IDE) for clinical research, Establishment Registration, Medical Device Listing, Premarket Notification 510(k), Quality System (QS) Regulation, Labeling Requirements, Medical Device Reporting (MDR) |

-Singapore | HSA’s Class A Medical Device Register for local maker or local importer.
+Singapore | HSA’s Class A Medical Device Register for local makers or local importers.
 Singapore Registrant to handle the organization of and submission of your device registration application to the HSA.
-CE marking, ISO marking, Conformity to essential requirements and a Quality Management System (QMS). |
+CE marking, ISO marking, Conformity to essential requirements, and a Quality Management System (QMS). |

 Malaysia | Create a condensed version of your technical file that includes the certification from your reference nation, test results, a description of Malaysia’s Essential Principles, a Malaysian Declaration of Conformity, a QMS Certificate, etc. CAB verification Certificate following a successful audit, Review of MDA and their application response CE marking, ISO marking |